Note: This page is in the process of being updated. Please check back soon for the newest information.

 Your F-1 or J-1 status is not impacted by CGU’s decision to provide course delivery remotely.
 U.S. government agencies issued a temporary guidance regarding COVID-19 that allows you to maintain your F-1 or J-1 status while enrolled in more than one online course, both in the U.S. or abroad.
 In order to keep your F-1 or J-1 status, you must maintain full-time enrollment (8 units).

 Students in this category are transferring from a U.S. institution to CGU.

 If you are in the U.S., your SEVIS record will be activated after the add/drop deadline, and participation in the International Orientation (SEVIS Check-In).
 Students with an active SEVIS record are required to maintain full-time enrollment (8 units) at CGU, and can enroll in fully online or online flex courses.

-If you have departed the U.S. and do not plan to return during the fall semester, your SEVIS record start date will be deferred to January 2021.
+If you have departed the U.S. and do not plan to return during the semester, your SEVIS record start date will be deferred to January 2021.
 Students with an initial SEVIS record are not required to maintain the 8-unit requirement.

 Students in this category have not applied for or received an F-1 or J-1 visa.

 A visa only allows you to enter the U.S. If you are not able to receive an F-1 or J-1 visa by August 31, your SEVIS record start date will be deferred to January 2021.
 Once the U.S. Embassies open, you can apply for a visa appointment with the updated I-20 or DS-2019.

 Students with an initial SEVIS record, or no SEVIS record are not required to maintain the 8-unit course requirement.